 Another way to build a retainer wall is using gabions (gaviones in Spanish).
-Gabions are cages that are engineered from double twisted hexagonal woven steel wire mesh and filled with rocks.
+Gabions are cages engineered from double-twisted hexagonal woven steel wire mesh and filled with rocks.

-Of course, there are other ways to prevent erosion of a property.
-You can use concrete retainer walls, or pylons and piers to retain the soil.
+Of course, there are other ways to prevent the erosion of a property.
+To retain the soil, you can use concrete retainer walls or pylons and piers.
 Please do your homework before you waste a lot of money on construction that won’t work.

 Recognize Landslide Signs

-A few years ago I sold a very nice 2-bedroom home in Escazu.
+I sold a very nice 2-bedroom home in Escazu a few years ago.
 There was a thick bamboo fence between them and their neighbors.
-The home inspector didn’t pay any attention and a few years later the bamboo fence was crumbling.
-The buyers called me and we found a large rainwater drainage ditch behind the bamboo, on the neighbor’s property.
+The home inspector didn’t pay any attention, and a few years later, the bamboo fence was crumbling.
+The buyers called me, and we found a large rainwater drainage ditch behind the bamboo on the neighbor’s property.
 After falling on deaf ears at the municipality, my clients spent $20,000 building a retainer wall on the neighbor’s property.

-Make sure you ask your home inspector to check on the property, as well as on the surrounding properties before you buy it.
+Make sure you ask your home inspector to check on the property and the surrounding properties before you buy it.
 Or make sure your realtor did.

 Please do keep in mind that you must request construction permits to build any retainer wall on your property.
 And if you need to build this retainer wall in a creek or a river, you need a special permit from the Comision Nacional de Emergencia (CNE)

 Are you in the market to purchase a property?
-Then hire an expert real estate agent, one who knows the area well.
+Then hire an expert real estate agent who knows the area well.
 Contact us now.